-adapted from picture "Damenfahrrad von 1900" in article "Fahrrad" of Lueger (1926-1931) Problem 2.35.
-Hypotrochoids, roulettes, and the Spirograph.
+adapted from picture "Damenfahrrad von 1900" in article "Fahrrad" of Lueger (1926-1931)

-A roulette is the curve traced by a point (called the generator or pole) attached to a disk or other geometric object when that object rolls without slipping along a fixed track.
+wikimedia, public domain A roulette is the curve traced by a point (called the generator or pole) attached to a disk or other geometric object when that object rolls without slipping along a fixed track.
 A pole on the circumference of a disk that rolls on a straight line generates a cycloid.
 A pole inside that disk generates a trochoid.
 If the disk rolls along the inside or outside of a circular track it generates a hypotrochoid.
-The latter curves can be drawn with a spirograph, a beautiful drawing toy based on gears that illustrates the mathematical concepts of the least common multiple (LCM) and the lowest common denominator (LCD). - a) Consider the track of a pole attached to a disk with $n \cos that$ rolls inside a circular curve with $m > n \cos that$ rolls inside a circular curve with $m > n \cos that$ resulting curve form a closed line?
+The latter curves can be drawn with a spirograph, a beautiful drawing toy based on gears that illustrates the mathematical concepts of the least common multiple (LCM) and the lowest common denominator (LCD).
+Problem 2.42.
+Hypotrochoids, roulettes, and the Spirograph - a) Consider the track of a pole attached to a disk with n cogs that rolls inside a circular curve with m > n cogs.
+Why does the resulting curve form a closed line?
 How many revolutions does the disk make till the curve closes?
 What is the symmetry of the resulting roulette?
-(The curves to the top left is an examples with three-fold symmetry, and the one to the bottom left has seven-fold symmetry.) - b) Adapt the description for the curves developed in Problem 2.27 such that you can describe hypotrochoids. - c) Test your result by writing a Python program that plots the curves for given m and n.
-2.12 Further Reading The second chapter of Großmann (2012) provides a clear and concise introduction to the mathematical framework of vectors with an emphasis on applications to physics problems.
+(The curves to the top left is an examples with three-fold symmetry, and the one to the bottom left has seven-fold symmetry.) - b) Adapt the description for the curves developed in Problem 2.31 such that you can describe hypotrochoids. - c) Test your result by writing a Python program that plots the curves for given m and n.
+2.12 Further reading The second chapter of Großmann (2012) provides a clear and concise introduction to the mathematical framework of vectors with an emphasis on applications to physics problems.
 A nice discussion of force and torque balances with many worked exercises can be found in Chapter 2 of Morin (2007).

-wikimedia, public domain

-3 Newton's Laws

-In Chapter 2 we explored how several forces that act on a body can be subsumed into a net total force and torque.
+3 Newton's Laws In Chapter 2 we explored how several forces that act on a body can be subsumed into a net total force and torque.
 The body stays in rest, say at position q_0 , when the net force and torque vanish.
 Now we explore how the forces induce motion and how the position of the body evolves in time, q(t), when it is prepared with an initial condition $q(t_0) = q_0$ at the initial time t_0 .

 Photographs of a Tumbling Cat.
 Nature 51, 80-81 (1894) At the end of this chapter we will be able to discuss the likelihood for injuries in different types of accidents, be it men or cat or mice.
 Why do the cats go away unharmed in most cases when they fall from a balcony, while an old professor should definitely avoid such a fall.
 As a worked example we will discuss water rockets.
-3.1 Motivation and Outline: What is causing motion?
+3.1 Motivation and outline: What is causing motion?